 Whether it’s a summertime picnic in one of the perfect pocket parks or a coffee-clutched winters stroll around the bustling boulevards and vibrant art, enjoying the parks of Wembley Park is one of the best things to do in Wembley Park.

-With lockdown rules changing, the open spaces and parks of Wembley Park are beckoning now more than ever.
+The open spaces and parks of Wembley Park are beckoning more than ever.

 There are always so many things to do in Wembley Park, it’s one of London’s most popular shopping and entertainment complexes.
-But as we head into a new phase of lockdown, Wembley Park things to do are looking even more attractive, including delicious takeaways, unique food shopping, and lovely parks and open spaces.
+Wembley Park things to do are looking even more attractive, including delicious takeaways, unique food shopping, and lovely parks and open spaces.
 Click here for a list of restaurants and cafes offering takeaway options so you can enjoy a bite to eat or comforting coffee in the park.

 Here are a few of our favourite parks in Wembley Park.
 Which one will you visit on the next sunny day?

 The Wembley Park Art Trail has been a bright spot of colour and beauty for local residents.
 It’s home to fifteen different public art pieces, including sculpture, street art, and mixed media installations.
 Grab a coffee, meet with a friend, and enjoy the art – this is truly one of our favourite things to do in Wembley Park.
 Best of all, it’s free for everyone to enjoy.
 Check out all the installations here.